LTRData/curl/docs/MANUAL.md

 that require valid certificates.
 The only drawback is that the certificate needs to be in PEM-format.
 PEM is a standard and open format to store certificates with, but it is not used by the most commonly used browsers.
-If you want curl to use the certificates you use with your (favourite) browser, you may need to download/compile a converter that can convert your browser's formatted certificates to PEM formatted ones.
+If you want curl to use the certificates you use with your favorite browser, you may need to download/compile a converter that can convert your browser's formatted certificates to PEM formatted ones.

 Example on how to automatically retrieve a document using a certificate with a